gwtproject/gwt/eclipse/README-CLDR.txt

     File -> Import -> General -> Existing Projects in Workspace Browse to $GWT_ROOT/eclipse and select the cldr-data, cldr-tools, and cldr-import projects.
+4) Set Compiler compliant level to 1.7
+    Project -> Properties -> Java Compiler -> Enable project specific settings -> Compliler compliance level 1.7 -> use default compliance settings.
-4) Run the GenerateGwtCldrData launch config -- by default, it will overwrite files in the GWT distribution; edit the --outdir argument if you want it to go somewhere else.
+5) Run the GenerateGwtCldrData launch config -- by default, it will overwrite files in the GWT distribution; edit the --outdir argument if you want it to go somewhere else.